Will the flooring always look the same?

 What is a Floating floor?

-It is a timber floorboard / panel that is not fixed to the subfloor in any way.
+It is a floorboard / panel that is not fixed to the subfloor in any way.
 The flooring is either glued or locked together but not down to the subfloor.
 The flooring is laid on a 2mm minimum underlay.

 What is a Direct Stick floor?